Do you grow basil in your herb garden? If you care for your basil correctly, you’ll probably end up with more than you can use while it’s fresh.

 Next, prepare an ice bath.
 You’ll need a large bowl filled with ice and cold water.
 When you have everything in place, it’s time to get to work.

 This process must move quickly which is why it’s important to be set up before starting.
-Place the basil in the boiling water for two to five seconds.
+Place the basil in the boiling water for 2-5 seconds.